Quick Access Toolbar in Excel: Everything You Need to Know

 In order to add your individual button, right click on the QAT again.
 Next, click on “Customize Quick Access Toolbar”.
 Switch the top drop down menu from “Popular commands” to “Macros”.
 Now you see the list of your available macros (either in your current document or of your Excel add-in (“xlam”-file).
 Simply add them with the Add button.

-How to show the Quick Access Toolbar under or above the ribbon
+How to show the QAT under or above the ribbon

 If a new ribbon (like the “Table Tools”) opens, half of the Quick Access Toolbar will be hidden if it is located above the ribbon.